trans-travel/trans-travel/us/co.md

  * Trans medical care is legal for all ages, and Colorado will not cooperate with other states who seek information about patients receiving care in Colorado for medical transition.
+ * If [SB129](https://legiscan.com/CO/text/SB129/2025) is signed by the Governor, it would prohibit enhance medical records protections for trans people. (updated Apr.
+9, 2025).
  * Some providers (notably Children's Hospital) have cut back on transition care, including [cutting back on care for people over age 18](https://www.denverpost.com/2023/07/18/childrens-hospital-colorado-transgender-surgery/?share=se0slhdorisewirvhdgy).